Need Help or Found an Issue?

 Technical Tips

 Data Sources: Use manufacturer BC values from ballistic tables.
-Measure MV with chronograph for accuracy.
+Measure MV with chronograph for best results.

-Environmental Matching: Set conditions to match your shooting environment for accurate results.
+Environmental Matching: Set conditions to match your shooting environment for best results.

 Wind Reading: Wind direction and speed can change rapidly.
 Use average conditions for planning.